visit-dav/visit/src/doc/cli_manual/functions.rst

 type : type
     An optional string defining the output type of the expression.Default type: 'scalar'Avalaible types: 'scalar','vector','tensor','array','curve'Note: Use only one of the 'source' or 'file' arguments.If both are used the 'source' argument overrides 'file'.

-return value : integer
-    The DefineExpression functions do not return a value.

 **Description:**